 “This was a room of very, very traditional donors”, the source said.

 One senior Tory summed up the mood in the party and Downing Street: “there is no one defending her but no plot to oust her”.
 It can’t go on like this for much longer, surely?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.